What makes a website a good one? What makes you want to come back to a site? Better yet – what makes you decide not to visit a site again?

 In the age of constant data streaming and instant answers, we’ve come to expect quick results online.
 In fact 47% of Internet users expect a site to load in 2 second or less.
 39% percent of people will stop engaging with a site completely if content takes too long to load (WebFX).
 This is especially true for new users of your website who don’t yet trust your company.
 Providing them with the content they’re looking for in a quick manner, is the only thing standing between a positive interaction for your business, and them skipping to the next search result.

 It turns out, search engines also prefer sites that load quickly.
-Site speed is an factor in determining your search engine ranking.
+Site speed is an important factor in determining your search engine ranking.
 Google prides themselves on quick search results and it’s a big part of how they came to dominate the search market.
 In turn, they value sites that load their content quickly, especially as more users are on mobile devices.
-Try Google’s PageSpeed tool to see how your site performs.

 Improving site speed is a quick way to boost your own site’s ranking.
 Optimizing images and your sites other assets can make your site more attractive to Google and other search engines.
 It’s an effective way to get more exposure and grow your businesses.